Set Up Webhooks

 break;

-case 'dispute.filed':
+case 'dispute.opened':

-console.log(`ALERT: Dispute filed!`);
+console.log(`ALERT: Dispute opened!`);

 console.log(`Dispute ID: ${data.disputeId}`);

-// Send alert to your team
+// Send alert to your team - respond within 48 hours

 break;